zstephens/neat-genreads/README.md

 -t <str>         |  bed file containing targeted regions; default coverage for targeted regions is 98% of -c option; default coverage outside targeted regions is 2% of -c option
 -to <float>      |  off-target coverage scalar [0.02] -m <str>         |  mutation model directory
 -M <float>       |  Average mutation rate.
 The mutation rate model is rescaled to make this the average value.
-Must be between 0 and 0.3
+Must be between 0 and 0.3.
+These random mutations are inserted in addition to the once specified in the -v option.
 -s <str>         |  input sample model
 -v <str>         |  Input VCF file.
-Variants from this VCF will be inserted into the simulated sequence.
+Variants from this VCF will be inserted into the simulated sequence with 100% certainty.
 --pe <int> <int> |  Paired-end fragment length mean and standard deviation.
 To produce paired end data, one of --pe or --pe-model must be specified.
 --pe-model <str> |  Empirical fragment length distribution.
 Can be generated using [computeFraglen.py](#computefraglenpy).
 To produce paired end data, one of --pe or --pe-model must be specified.
 --gc-model <str> |  Empirical GC coverage bias distribution.
 Can be generated using [computeGC.py](#computegcpy)